-Rekom Biotech offers a new range of validated and high quality products intended for in vitro diagnosis of type I allergic disorders.
+Rekom Biotech offers bioallergens, a new range of validated and high quality products intended for in vitro diagnosis of type I allergic disorders.

 A wide variety of protein antigens from our environment are proteins coming from food, dust mites, pollens from trees and grasses; and other natural products.
 These environmental proteins come primarily from non-pathogenic eukaryotic organisms (animals and plants) and are essentially innocuous.
 However, in some cases, our immune system reacts to them, unintentionally causing damage to our tissues and vital organs that occasionally generates serious systemic pathologies.